mathematica-pub/frontend-shared-packages/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Documentation

+To generate documentation, run `npm run compodoc:build-and-serve`.
+This also watches for file changes and will rebuild when necessary.

 ## Running unit tests